christiangenco/autorunner/README.md

     $ autorunner *.md

-### automatically scp your python scripts when saving
+### Automatically scp your python scripts when saving

 Add this to your python script: